jmussett/InversionOfControl/README.md

     .UseRegistrationSource(new CustomRegistrationSource());
 ```

-Note: Setting a new registration source will overrie all previously registered services.
+Note: Setting a new registration source will override all previously registered services.

 ### IContainerBackend